 A local’s guide to San Diego!

 In 2017, I had the good fortune to be offered a dream job at an EDA company in San Diego.
 Shortly after my arrival, I was invited to dinner with my friends and long-time San Diego residents, John Wood and Gayle Collins–our IMS 2023 Co-Chairs.
-They wanted to welcome me to town and suggested we meet at their favorite LaJolla restaurant, Herringbone.
-The great company, warm ambiance, good food, and excellent wine selections made it a memorable evening.
-Herringbone instantly became a favorite and one that I’ve returned to many times with colleagues, friends and family.
+They wanted to welcome me to town and suggested we meet for dinner in LaJolla Village.
+That evening marked the beginning of a 5 year culinary and cultural journey through which I came to love San Diego.
+In the spirit of this hospitality and experience, I’d like to share some of my favorite places around this spectacular city.

 In the spirit of John and Gayle’s local’s hospitality, I’d like to share some of my personal favorite restaurants and places to visit in San Diego, as you plan your visit to IMS2023.